dahliaOS/pangolin_desktop/.github/README.md

 If you're wondering how to contribute to the project, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md)

-But if you need more guidance and an introduction to Pangolin's files and code, you can refer to [INTRODUCTION.md](https://github.com/dahlia-os/pangolin-desktop/blob/master/INTRODUCTION.md) where we've extensively covered the entire repo, we've also written a roadmap/to-do list there!

 ## Translate

 If you're interested in translating the project, please refer to [TRANSLATION.md](./TRANSLATION.md)